 Directions: Beginning from the Halifax Waterfront, head uphill on any street towards Brunswick Street, you’ll see the Old Town Clock on Halifax Citadel National Historic Site.

-- Flag Pond Coastal Access Park
+2 – Flag Pond Coastal Access Park

 Drive 30 minutes from Downtown Halifax toward Eastern Passage (HWY 322).
 Continue through Eastern passage on HWY 322, turn right onto Cow Bay Road.
 A few minutes past the church, the park will be on the right hand side (1775 Cow Bay Road).
 Park in the parking lot and take a short five-minute walk down the board walk, past the pond to the rocks.

-- Conrad’s Beach
+3 – Conrad’s Beach

-Only about a 25-minute drive from Downtown Halifax, Conrad’s Beach is one of my favourite places to not only bring my dog for a beach walk, but also one of my favourite places to welcome a new day with a sunrise.
+Only about a 25-minute drive from Downtown Halifax, Conrad’s Beach is one of my favourite places to not only bring my dog for a beach walk, as well as one of the best spots to welcome a new day with a sunrise.

-- Bedford Waterfront
+4 – Bedford Waterfront

 Point Pleasant Park is the perfect place for an early morning run or a stroll with your dog to see the sun come up.
 The park is heavily wooded and full of many trails, if you head down hill towards the water you’ll have the best view of the Atlantic Ocean.

-- Halifax Waterfront
+6 – Halifax Waterfront

 Grab a coffee and head to the Halifax Waterfront.
 I recommend grabbing a seat on the board walk in front of the Halifax Seaport Market.

 Wondering who Sir Sanford Fleming is?
 He best known as the creator of universal standard time.
 So, check your clocks and set your alarm for a 6 a.m. sunrise!